 Top-Tier TPAs Evaluate Every File for Claim Quality

 As every activity of the adjuster on the claim file is recorded in the electronic notes of the computer file, it is simply a matter of data mining to determine if the adjuster is complying with the established Best Practices.
-When the workers’ compensation adjuster enters a new file note, the date and time is automatically recorded.
-Each file note has two drop-down selection codes, one for type of activity being completed and one for the type of person contacted – employee, employer, medical provider, employee’s attorney, defense attorney, etc. After the note is coded, the actual details of what was accomplished are entered.
+The date and time are automatically recorded when the workers’ compensation adjuster enters a new file note.
+Each file note has two drop-down selection codes, one for the type of activity being completed and one for the type of person contacted – employee, employer, medical provider, employee’s attorney, defense attorney, etc. After the note is coded, the actual details of what was accomplished are entered.
 For example: “Requested Dr. Smith’s office to email us the office visit notes.”

 With all this data, the grading and evaluating of the adjuster’s performance becomes highly measurable.
 To prevent ‘gaming’ of the system, the TPA will have internal auditors reviewing select files, or with some top-tier TPAs all files, to insure accuracy of what is recorded in the system.
 For example, if the adjuster coded the file note ‘contact – employee’, but the details of the file note reflect only left a voice mail, the proper coding should have been ‘attempted contact – employee’, and the file note coding can be corrected.

 The areas of quality evaluated and graded through performance measurement include:

 - Initial medical provider contact within 24 hours

 - Reserve review with 30 days

 - Initial report to client within 14 days

 - Status reports to client every 30 days, or as previously indicated in a prior report